noobboon7/TeamHighFive_Front/README.md

 # Mission

-High-Five (name pending) is a web application catering to young black and brown users.
+Team High-Five is a web application catering to young black and brown users.
 The mission is to make extracurricular (specifically non-profit) organizations and programs more accessible and reachable to the youth.
 A user can search from our database for programs/companies providing technology support, youth programming, after-school programs, summer-school programs, internships, etc.

 ## Proof of Concept